-- 26.1 a) The parties agree that the following formula will be used for the purpose of manning certain equipment set out in the Classifications 1 and 2 of the attached Schedules, save and except Schedule "C". - b) It is further agreed that this formula shall apply to each Employer on any one job. - c) The following shall be manned by one (1) operator and one (1) apprentice, oiler or oiler driver. - i) All conventional truck mounted cranes with a manufacturers rating of 25 tons capacity and over. - ii) All crawler cranes with a manufacturers rating of 70 tons capacity and over. - iii) All truck mounted hydraulic cranes (including all terrain cranes) with a manufacturers rating of 50 tons capacity and over. - iv) All rough terrain type cranes with a manufacturers rating of 65 tons capacity and over. - v) All rubber mounted cranes used for pile driving. - vi) All G.C.I. type cranes. - vii) All backhoes, shovels, clams & draglines with a capacity over 1-3/4 cubic yard. - viii) All caisson boring type equipment over 25 horsepower. - d) The following shall require one (1) apprentice, oiler or oiler driver for each two (2) pieces of equipment on a job. - i) Climbing, tower, traveller, hammerhead, skyway, kodiak and kangaroo type cranes. - ii) Crawler type cranes with a manufacturers rating under 70 tons capacity. - iii) Cranes used for piledriving, other than those in Article 26.1 (c) (v) above - iv) Backhoes, shovels, clams and draglines with a capacity of 1-3/4 cubic yards and under. - e) The following shall require one (1) apprentice, oiler or oiler driver for each three (3) pieces of equipment on a job. - Rough terrain type cranes with a manufacturers rating under 65 tons capacity. - ii) Truck mounted cranes other than those in Article 26.1 (c) (i) and (iii) above.
+- 26.1 a) The parties agree that the following formula will be used for the purpose of manning certain equipment set out in the Classifications 1 and 2 of the attached Schedules, save and except Schedule "C". - b) It is further agreed that this formula shall apply to each Employer on any one job. - c) The following shall be manned by one (1) operator and one (1) apprentice, oiler or oiler driver: - All conventional truck mounted cranes with a manufacturers rating of 70 tons capacity and over. - ii) All crawler cranes with a manufacturers rating of over 80 tons capacity. - iii) All truck mounted hydraulic cranes (including all terrain cranes) with a manufacturers rating of over 90 tons capacity. - iv) All rough terrain type cranes with a manufacturers rating of over 90 tons capacity. - v) All rubber mounted cranes used for pile driving. - vi) All G.C.I. type cranes. - vii) All backhoes, shovels, clams & draglines with a capacity over 1-3/4 cubic yard. - viii) All caisson boring type equipment over 25 horsepower.

+- d) The following shall require one (1) apprentice, oiler or oiler driver for each two (2) pieces of equipment on a job. - i) Climbing, tower, traveller, hammerhead, skyway, kodiak and kangaroo type cranes. - ii) Crawler type cranes with a manufacturers rating of 80 tons capacity and under. - iii) Cranes used for piledriving, other than those in Article 26.1 (c) (v) above - iv) Backhoes, shovels, clams and draglines with a capacity of 1-3/4 cubic yards and under. - e) The following shall require one (1) apprentice, oiler or oiler driver for each three (3) pieces of equipment on a job. - Rough terrain type cranes with a manufacturers rating under 65 tons capacity. - ii) Truck mounted cranes other than those in Article 26.1 (c) (i) and (iii) above.